DataDog/kics/documentation/rules/terraform/aws/launch_configuration_is_not_encrypted.md

 }
 ```

-Rather than the vulnerable configuration:
+The following is an example of a vulnerable configuration:

 ```hcl
 ebs_block_device {